The ten most important factors that determine, in interaction, individual and social functioning.

 A range of connections between environment and response.

-material and social conditions or processes.
-The environment
+nurture).
+These include material and social conditions or processes.

-provides matter and energy to the body.
-A gradual
+The environment provides matter and energy to the body.

 Direct physical influences.